Ontario businesses seek clarity from populist leader Ford

-TORONTO (Reuters) - Business leaders in the Canadian province of Ontario will closely watch new premier-elect Doug Ford for signs the populist conservative can deliver on his pledge to lower the cost of operating in the country’s most populous province.
+TORONTO (Reuters) - Business leaders in the Canadian province of Ontario will closely watch new premier-elect Doug Ford for signs the populist conservative can deliver on his pledge to boost economic growth and lower the cost of operating in the country’s most populous province.

 The Progressive Conservative Party that Ford leads won the majority of seats in the province’s legislature in Thursday’s election, data from Elections Ontario showed.

-“There’s a clear mandate, and unfortunately there isn’t a clearly defined mandate,” said Rocco Rossi, president of the Ontario Chamber of Commerce.
-“We look forward to working with the government to bring definition to a bunch of items that we hope will lead to ever increasing prosperity.”
+At a press conference on Friday, Ford offered little detail on his priorities, but said his government would hire an auditor to look over the province’s books.

+“We will have much more to share with the people of Ontario in the coming days and weeks,” he said, adding later: “The most important thing is getting our fiscal house in order.”

 The party is seen as business friendly, but never released a fully budgeted platform.
 Ford has vowed to scrap a cap-and-trade program aimed at reducing greenhouse gas emissions, and to cut corporate and personal taxes.

 Some campaign promises could boost Ontario’s debt load, which at the end of March stood at C$350 billion ($272 billion), one of the world’s largest sub-sovereign debts.

+“There’s a clear mandate, and unfortunately there isn’t a clearly defined mandate,” said Rocco Rossi, president of the Ontario Chamber of Commerce, ahead of the press conference.

 The premier-elect has limited political experience.